 Like all treatments, HIFU can cause side effects.
-These affect each man differently, and you might not get them all.
+These will affect each man differently, and you might not get all of them.

-The most common side effects are urinary problems and difficulty getting and keeping an erection (erectile dysfunction).
+The most common side effects are urinary problems and difficulty getting or keeping an erection (erectile dysfunction).

-You’re more likely to get side effects if you have repeat HIFU treatment or if you have already had other treatments for prostate cancer.
-This is because these treatments might have already caused some damage to the area around the prostate.
+You’re more likely to get side effects if you have more than one HIFU treatment or if you’ve had other treatments for prostate cancer before HIFU.
+This is because your first treatment may have already damaged the area around your prostate.

 Short-term side effects

-You might notice blood in your urine while the catheter is in place.
-You might also notice some small pieces of prostate tissue in your urine for up to two months after your HIFU treatment.
-This is normal, but you should contact your doctor or nurse straight away if you are worried or if you develop any new symptoms such as pain or a high temperature.
+You might see some blood in your urine while the catheter is in place.
+You might also see some small pieces of prostate tissue in your urine for six to eight weeks after HIFU.
+This is normal.
+If you are worried or see signs of an infection (see below), speak to your doctor or nurse straight away.

 Longer-term side effects

 Most side effects will settle down after HIFU, but some men have later or longer-term side effects, including:

 Some men get erection problems that improve over time, but other men find that their erection problems don’t improve.
 There are treatments that can help manage erection problems.

 You should still be able to orgasm (climax) after HIFU, but you might release less semen (the fluid that carries sperm), or no semen at all.
 This means you may not be able to have children naturally after treatment.
 If you’re planning to have children, you might be able to store your sperm before HIFU to use in fertility treatment.
 If this is important to you, ask your doctor or nurse about it.